 Hallowe’en is a big festival in the United States, but its origin is from the ancient Celtic people of Britain and northern France.

-If you are a football supporter you may know that the star Japanese footballer, Shunsuke Nakamura, played for one of the top teams in Scotland, Celtic.
+If you are a football supporter you may know that the star Japanese footballer, Shunsuke Nakamura, plays for the champions of Scotland, Celtic.

 More than 2,000 years ago the Celtic people celebrated Samhain on October 31st.
 At that time this was the last day of the year and the Celtic people believed that the spirits of the dead could visit their house on this day.
 But evil spirits, often appearing as animals (especially cats), could also visit.
 To frighten the evil spirits people dressed in scary costumes and carried lanterns made from turnips which were painted with scary faces.